LiliaFramework/Lilia/documentation/docs/hooks/configuration_modules.md

 Fires when configuration is initialized and ready for use.

+**When Called**

+This hook is triggered when:
+- The configuration system is being initialized
+- Configuration data is being loaded from files
+- After configuration validation and processing
+- During system startup

 **Parameters**

 * `nil` (*nil*): This function does not return a value.